dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlRole/README.md

 is set to `'Absent'`.
 The resource also manages members in both built-in and user created server roles.

-When the target role is sysadmin, SA wil not be removed from this role.
+When the target role is sysadmin the DSC resource will prevent the user 'sa' from being removed.
+This is done to keep the DSC resource from throwing an error since SQL Server does not allow this user to be removed.

 For more information about server roles, please read the below articles.